 You may choose electives (20 EC total) from a wide range of specialist courses.
 You will also have the possibility to exchange one elective for an internship at an organisation / institution in the field of international or foreign relations, in or outside of the Netherlands.

 For examples of organisations where students from the MA International Relations programme may find an internship, please check the Career prospects page.

 Please note that you will need to find your own internship, follow an internship procedure for approval, and that pursuing an internship may have consequences for the date of graduation.

 A second MA at Johns Hopkins SAIS Europe: School of Advanced International Studies

 Due to a special agreement between the two universities, it is possible to earn a second degree at the European campus of Johns Hopkins University SAIS, in Bologna, Italy.
-Your Leiden MA degree in International Relations gives you access to the second year of the research-oriented Master of Arts in International Affairs(MAIA).
+Your Leiden MA degree in International Relations gives you access to the second year of the research focused Master of Arts in International Affairs(MAIA).
 Candidates admitted to the Bologna programme would be given a full year’s credit towards this two-year MA.
-The MAIA at SAIS Europe is a research-focused program where students have the flexibility to personalize their curriculum and focus on the contemporary issues in international affairs of the greatest importance aligned with their career interests.
-Courses at SAIS Europe emphasize economics, political science, history and foreign language proficiency, providing a cross-disciplinary approach.
+The MAIA at SAIS Europe is a research-orientated programme where students have the flexibility to personalise their curriculum and focus on the contemporary issues in international affairs of the greatest importance aligned with their career interests.
+Courses at SAIS Europe emphasise economics, political science, history and foreign language proficiency, providing a cross-disciplinary approach.